 Moose encounters are more likely than you might think and can be extremely dangerous for people.
 In fact, in Alaska, moose pose more of a threat to humans than bears do.
 Part of the reason is that moose tend to be less afraid of people than most other large animals in North America.

 Whether you’re charged by a moose, trampled, or hit one with your vehicle, moose can pose a significant risk to your safety.
 Are moose dangerous?
 Let me tell you a bit about my own near-death experience with one.

 My Bull Moose Encounter

-I came around a corner full speed (about 60 MPH), saw a flash of antlers and before I knew it, a full-grown bull moose was smashing through my windshield.
+I came around a corner full speed (about 60 MPH), saw a flash of antlers, and before I knew it, a full-grown bull moose was smashing through my windshield.
 It was that quick, zero time to react.
 The moose was running across the road, right in front of my SUV.
-The impact totalled my vehicle and was so hard it ejected my suitcases out of the back windows.
+The impact totally destroyed my vehicle and was so hard it ejected my suitcases out of the back windows.

 What Makes Moose-Vehicle Accidents so Deadly?

 One of the main reasons moose-vehicle accidents can end in human fatalities is due to the height and size of moose, as well as antlers on the bulls.
-Moose have very long legs, so when you hit one with a vehicle it takes their legs out and the entire body of the animal hits your windshield at full speed.
+Moose have very long legs, so when you hit one with a vehicle, the bumper takes their legs out and the entire body of the animal hits your windshield at full speed.